 The heritage of the pioneering principles established by Morris Cooper have informed this latest line of premium selvedge denim

 - The Cooper Collection.

 The Lee Cooper journey began in 1908 as Europe’s first, authentic denim brand.
-Born in the East End of London, Morris Cooper established a workwear production company called The Morris Cooper Factory.
-Cooper built up a strong reputation for producing durable and long lasting workwear and overalls.
+Born in Lithuania, Morris Cooper left his hometown for East London, via South Africa, to establish a workwear production company called The Morris Cooper Factory.
+Cooper built up a strong reputation for producing durable and long-lasting workwear and overalls.

 1900s – 1920s

 With the arrival of the First World War the company converted its production to military uniforms for the British troops.

 In 1931, the company name was changed to M. Cooper (Overalls).
 And, at the start of World War II, the company was asked to make battle uniforms and denim fatigues for the British armed forces.

 At the end of war, Lee Cooper started to reinvent jeans as fashion.
 Harold Cooper, Morris’s son, took over the factory after his father’s death and established the new direction of workwear to jeans production and the now famous brand name ‘Lee Cooper’ was born.
 Within two years, Lee Cooper was at the forefront of bringing denim jeans to the UK market.